 What’s it about?

-We briefly discussed how reduced rheumatic fever incidence has led to reduced invasive URTIs in our 51st Bubblewrap.
+We briefly discussed how reduced rheumatic fever incidence has reduced invasive URTIs in our 51st Bubblewrap.

 Why does it matter?

-It is well known that the RHD burden reflects biological aetiology, such as group A streptococcus skin infections, as well as socio-political contexts.
+It is well known that the RHD burden reflects biological aetiology, such as group A streptococcus skin infections and socio-political contexts.
 The burden is most clearly documented in Australia, New Zealand and Canada where more research resources are readily available.

 The bottom line

 Available data does suggest a disproportionate burden of rheumatic heart disease.
-However, the exclusion of marginalised indigenous communities even with available studies may underestimate the true rheumatic heart disease burden.
-Furthermore, research in low to middle-income countries where fewer research resources and a larger number of competing health priorities may help us in further understanding the true burden and drivers of RHD elsewhere.
+However, excluding marginalised indigenous communities, even with available studies, may underestimate the true rheumatic heart disease burden.
+Furthermore, research in low to middle-income countries with fewer research resources and a larger number of competing health priorities may help us further understand the true burden and drivers of RHD elsewhere.

 Reviewed by: Ivy Wei-Jiang